zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_vsphere/resource_bridge/powershell/_index.md

 As mentioned, this guide starts at the point where you already have an up and running VMware environment managed by vCenter.
 The automation will be run from a PowerShell window on a computer (can be your local computer) that has network connectivity to vCenter.

-    > **NOTE: the script will automatically uninstall any pre-existing Azure CLI versions in the workstation and will deploy the latest 64 bit version, as it is a requirement to deploy the Resource Bridge**
+    > **NOTE: the script will automatically uninstall any pre-existing Azure CLI versions in the workstation and will deploy the latest 64-bit version, as it is a requirement to deploy the Azure Arc resource bridge**

 ## Automation Flow